-On February 29, 2016, the Museum entered into a loan agreement with the Whitney Bank in New Orleans.
+On February 29, 2016, the Museum entered into a loan agreement with the Hancock Whitney Bank (formerly Whitney Bank) in New Orleans.
 The loan agreement provided for a 2,500,000 line of credit loan which was evidenced by a promissory note.
-The line of credit matures on February 28, 2018.
+The line of credit matures on February 28, 2019.
 The line of credit loan was established for working capital purposes.
 The line of credit loan is collateralized by the collateral securing other loans with this lender.
-As of June 30, 2017, the Museum had no outstanding balance.
-Interest on the loan is payable monthly at an adjusted rate equal to the one month LIBOR + 2.75% (3.97%) as of June 30, 2017.
+As of June 30, 2018, the Museum had no outstanding balance.
+Interest on the loan is payable monthly at an adjusted rate equal to the one month LIBOR + 2.75% (4.875%) as of June 30, 2018.

-On May 20, 2015, the Museum entered into a construction loan agreement with the Whitney Bank in New Orleans.
+On May 20, 2015, the Museum entered into a construction loan agreement with the Hancock Whitney Bank in New Orleans.
 The loan agreement provides for a \$4,550,000 non-revolving line of credit loan which is evidenced by a promissory note.
-The non-revolving line of credit was extended on August 5, 2017 and matures on February 28, 2018.
-The non-revolving line of credit was established for the construction of a multi-level parking garage.
+On May 29, 2018 the non-revolving line of credit was converted to a term loan.
+The non-revolving line of credit was established for the construction of a multi-level parking garage with office space on the ground level.